tjs23/nuc_processing/README.txt

 (representing Hi-C data for only ONE cell), a reference genome sequence and knowledge of experimental parameters (restriction enzyme type and the range of size of DNA fragments sequenced in the library) to create processed, single-cell Hi-C contact files.
 By default, the output is generated in Nuc Chromatin Contact (NCC) format, which is a simple text based format described below.
-A processing report document will also be generated for each run; in SVG format that can be viewed in most web browsers.
+A processing report document and a contact map will also be generated for each run; in SVG format that can be viewed in most web browsers.

 To run NucProcess issue the 'nuc_process' command with the command line options described below.
 The options -i (input FASTQ files) and -g (genome reference)